nabaraj-malla/nabaraj-malla-portfolio/README.md

 # Description
 This is my personal portfolio website where visitors can explore my projects, view my skills, see the certificates I've achieved, and learn more about my professional journey.
-The website is designed to showcase my work as a backend web developer, with a clean and responsive design that works well on both desktop and mobile devices.

 # Technologies Used
 - **Frontend**: HTML, CSS, JavaScript